6.2.3 Bell Inequality#

 Summary#

-• Bell’s theorem: no local hidden variable theory reproduces quantum predictions; the CHSH bound \(\leq 2\) is violated by quantum mechanics at \(2\sqrt{2}\).
+• Bell’s theorem: no local hidden variable theory reproduces quantum predictions; the CHSH bound \(\leq 2\) is violated by quantum mechanics at the Tsirelson bound \(2\sqrt{2}\).
+Bell inequalities are a specific family of entanglement witnesses.

 • Loophole-free experiments (2015+) confirm quantum nonlocality with high confidence.